Clownhouse: Controversy

-In 1988, director Victor Salva was convicted of the sexual abuse of Nathan Forrest Winters, the 12-year-old lead actor who played Casey, during production, including videotaping one of the encounters.
+In 1988, director Victor Salva was convicted of the sexual abuse of Nathan Forrest Winters, the 12-year-old lead actor who played Casey, during production, including videotaping one of the sexual assults.
 Commercial videotapes and magazines containing child pornography were also found at his home.
 After serving 15 months of a three-year prison term, Salva was released on parole.

 Winters came forward again in 1995, when Salva's film Powder was released.
 Winters picketed a screening in Westwood.

 In a YouTube interview conducted by Blastzone Mike with Winters on April 5, 2017, Winters revealed that when Salva was arrested, everything but the dubbing had been completed, and that all of the dialogue was added in post-production due to the extremely loud noise of the cameras.

 In a YouTube interview with The Millennial Report, in 2018, Winters spoke about the work he had to do after the principal photography.
 He had spent eight to nine hours a day doing the dubbing for a month.
 This took place at Francis Ford Coppola's home.
 During this time, he was told he would never work in the industry again, and he never did.
 Coppola later tried to sue Winters for breach of contract.